zafriii/Serenify-Version-1.0/README.md

 ## Deployment

 - **Backend**: The backend of the application is deployed on [Render](https://render.com/) and can be accessed at `https://serenify-backend.onrender.com`.
+It is automatically deployed through GitHub integration on every push to the `main` branch.
 - **Frontend**: The frontend is hosted on [Netlify](https://www.netlify.com/) and is available at `https://serenifymentalwellness.netlify.app`.